JetBrains/kotlin-web-site/docs/topics/gradle.md

 Java toolchain support includes the functionality for locating and installing missing JDKs if they're required by Gradle builds.

 The Kotlin Gradle plugin supports Java toolchain for Kotlin/JVM compilation tasks.
 JS and Native tasks don't use the toolchain.
+The Kotlin compiler always uses the JDK the Gradle daemon is running on.
 The toolchain:
 * Sets the [`jdkHome` option](#attributes-specific-for-jvm) available for JVM targets.
 * Sets the [`kotlinOptions.jvmTarget`](gradle.md#attributes-specific-for-jvm) to the toolchain's JDK version